0xcrypto/whack/README.md

 make rockyou            # Downloads rockyou make 0xcrypto           # Downloads 0xcrypto
 ```
+> Note that package repositories periodically removes old and obsolete packages so newly generated wordlists might not have these removed packages.

 ## Contributing
 Raise issues to have your wordlists included.